Tutorial

 )

-Beyond these convenience strings, users can also supply a valid palette-generating function for finer control over alpha transparency, colour order, and so forth.
-We’ll see a demonstration of this further below.
+Beyond these convenience strings, users can also supply a valid palette-generating function for finer control and additional options.3 You can also use the alpha argument to adjust the (alpha) transparency of your colours:

 To underscore what we said earlier, colours are inherited from the user’s current palette.
 So these can also be set globally, just as they can for the base plot function.
 The next code chunk will set a new default palette for the remainder of the plots that follow.